VitalyUshakov/Calculator_ReactNative/README.md

 ```
 $ npm install
 ```

+## Running

-8. To run an application:
+1. To run an application:
 ```
 $ npm start
 ```
-Run another Terminal and:
+2. Run another Terminal and:
 ```
 $ react-native run-ios
 ```